 These requirements will also apply to ‘first-tier subcontractors’ (those working directly for the tenderer) undertaking work valued at over $4 million (GST inclusive).
 Also, directors, partners, trustees or appropriate officers who are authorised to act on behalf of foreign tenderers will be required to essentially take on the tender’s obligations in respect of tax and provide statements in respect of the foreign tenderers compliance status (both within Australian and Internationally).

 If passed, the proposal will take effect on 1 July 2019.
-If you are involved in the Government tender process and wish to provide input on the Draft PCP during the consultation process, please contact Peter Murray.
+If you are involved in the Government tender process and wish to provide input on the Draft PCP during the consultation process, please contact our team.

 Multinationals tax Bill: Senate report due date extended